WeirdConstructor/WLambda/README.md

 WLambda - Embeddable Scripting Language for Rust
 ================================================

-This library/crate is an embeddable scripting language interpreter.
+This crate is an embeddable scripting language interpreter.
 The goals of WLambda are:

 * Simple syntax